liamcottle/reticulum-meshchat/README.md

 - [ ] button to add peer to contacts, and show a tab for contacts
 - [ ] allow setting a custom name to show for a contact
 - [ ] button to forget peers and contacts
+- [ ] optimise ui to work nicely on a mobile device, such as Android/iOS